minuk-dev/minuk-dev.github.io/_wiki/lectures/database_system.md

 ### Sparse Index Files
  * Sparse Index : contains index records for only some search-key values.
    * Applicable when records are sequentially ordered on search-key
- * To locate a record with search-key vlaue K we:
+ * To locate a record with search-key value K we:
    * Find index record with largest search-key value < K
    * Search file sequentially starting at the record to which the index record points
  * Compared to dense indices: